RobertRosenbaum/ModelingNeuralCircuits/README.md

 The notebooks can also be found in the following Drive folder where they can be run in Google Colab:
 https://drive.google.com/drive/folders/1UFS60MnpSUHIGsnGyIbsmtJliZLd3b2c?usp=sharing

-The book can be found on the publisher's website, including an open access version:
+The book can be found on the publisher's website where an open access version will be available in April 2024:
 https://mitpress.mit.edu/9780262548083/modeling-neural-circuits-made-simple-with-python/

 and it can be purchased on Amazon: